-- B. The Board hereby Approves the requested variances #2, #3, #4, #5 and #6 and Denies variance request #1 and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
+- C. The Board hereby approves the requested variances, as noted and imposes the following condition based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
 Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board.